TomGemoets/Active_calibration/README.md

 This approach of using a calibration target is the most common and widely adopted due to the ease of creating such a target.
 Nevertheless, it comes with notable drawbacks that will be detailed below.

+## Passive calibration

+Passive calibration is performed using a calibration plate.
+A black and white checkerboard is commonly used, but other patterns can also work.
+All the checkerboard’s dimensions are known and provided to the logic.
+The idea is to take images from different viewing angles and pass them into a function.
+This function will detect and extract the positions of specific points on the checkerboard.
+Since the logic knows the real-world dimensions, it can associate the digital positions (measured in pixels) with their actual metric positions.
+The result of this calibration returns the intrinsic parameters of the cameras, such as focal length and distortion coefficients.

 ## Active calibration and four-phase shifting method

 The active calibration method employs specialized active targets to enhance the calibration process.